basho/basho_docs/source/languages/en/riak/ops/tuning/latency-reduction.md

 If you believe that sibling creation problems could be responsible for latency issues in your cluster, you can start by checking the following:

 * If `allow_mult` is set to `true` for some or all of your buckets, be sure that your application is correctly resolving siblings.
-Be sure to read our documentation on [[conflict resolution]] for a fuller picture of how this can be done. {{#2.0.0+}}**Note**: In Riak version 2.0 and later, `allow_mult` is set to `true` by default for all bucket types that you create and activate.
+Be sure to read our documentation on [[conflict resolution]] for a fuller picture of how this can be done. {{#2.0.0+}}**Note**: In Riak versions 2.0 and later, `allow_mult` is set to `true` by default for all bucket types that you create and activate.
 If you wish to set `allow_mult` to `false` on a bucket type, you will have to do so explicitly.{{/2.0.0+}}
 * {{2.0.0-}} Application errors are a common source of problems with siblings.
-Updating the same key over and over without passing a [[vector clock|Vector Clocks]] to Riak can cause sibling explosion.
+Updating the same key over and over without passing a [[causal context]] to Riak can cause sibling explosion.
 If this seems to be the issue, modify your application's conflict resolution strategy.
 * {{2.0.0+}} Application errors are a common source of problems with siblings.
-Updating the same key over and over without passing a [[vector clock|Vector Clocks]] to Riak can cause sibling explosion.
+Updating the same key over and over without passing a [[causal context]] to Riak can cause sibling explosion.
 If this seems to be the issue, modify your application's [[conflict resolution]] strategy.
-Another possibility worth exploring is using [[dotted version vectors]] \(DVVs) in place of traditional vector clocks.
+Another possibility worth exploring is using [[dotted version vectors|Causal Context#Dotted-Version-Vectors]] \(DVVs) in place of traditional vector clocks.
 DVVs can be enabled [[using bucket types]] by setting the `dvv_enabled` parameter to `true` for buckets that seem to be experiencing sibling explosion.

 ## Compaction and Merging